MiaXIA/Metro-Explorer/README.md

 It is a location-base service application that aimed to explore the landmarks around the DC metro stations and build a favorite list to mobile users.

--Tools for developing: Andriod Studio 3.0, MockingBot, Realm
+- Tools for developing: Andriod Studio 3.0, MockingBot, Realm

 - Responsibilities: